-In October, we pegged Dunkirk as the frontrunner; but Bet365 sees things differently a few months further on thanks to a late surge by some other notable films.
+In October, we pegged Dunkirk as the frontrunner; but Bet365 sees things differently a few months further on thanks to a late surge by some other notable films (Bet365’s odds are as of January 5, 2018).
 Will The Post or Three Billboards Outside of Ebbing, Missouri snipe the WWII drama?
 Let’s find the best betting value for the March 4th ceremony.

 Best Picture Odds and Betting Analysis

 As we get closer to the Oscars, I don’t expect Three Billboards to remain the frontrunner for Best Picture.
 It’s a fantastic film, but it’s more likely to garner individual accolades for its cast.
 For instance, expect Frances McDormand to be a Best Actress favorite.
 It would be a pleasant surprise to see this film win Best Picture, I just don’t see it happening.

 Christopher Nolan’s WWII masterpiece is narrowly behind Three Billboards right now, and fractions ahead of The Post.
 Epic war stories like this always seem to do well in this category (see The Longest Day, Saving Private Ryan, Patton).
 Even though Dunkirk was released at the beginning of summer, it should have enough staying-power with the voters.